Table of Contents

 Another example is with some co-workers in India.
 In India, the communication style is almost the opposite of the Dutch one.
 Where the Dutch are direct, the Indian communication style is indirect.
 This also requires some experience and reading before you get it.
 If someone asks me if a task can be done in time, and I don’t think it is possible, I will just say no. As a direct Dutch guy, this is also how I expect people around me to act.
 Now flash forward to how one of our co-workers from India would react in a situation like this.
 A much more probable answer from an Indian co-worker would be: “I will give it a shot”, or “I’ll do my best”.
 In this case, you need to read between the lines and notice you are not getting a “yes” answer, but an answer that is beating around the bush.
 It might be considered rude to say no to someone, and they probably feel that way about the Dutch direct culture.

 As you can imagine working together is about identifying these kinds of differences and knowing they are there.
 If you don’t know this is up to cultural differences, it is very easy to think “those guys are just not professional!!” but it is actually the opposite.
 This is how they work, they will probably think the same about you.

-A pitfall to fall into is to get into a “us versus them” mindset.
-While you are still getting to know each other, and finding your working rhythms, I noticed that it is easy to get in the blaming mode.
+A pitfall to fall into is getting into a “us versus them” mindset.
+While you are still getting to know each other, and finding your working rhythms, I noticed that it is easy to get into the blaming mode.
 “If the people from location X could just do Y we would be so much faster!”.
-This mindset is killing for your teamwork, try to address it when you see it happening.
+This mindset is killing your teamwork, try to address it when you see it happening.

 If I could give one last tip on managing different cultures I would say: It takes time.
 Don’t rush it, and expect you to work together perfectly in a few weeks.
 Building successful distributed teams takes time, but it will be more than worth it.